-Lawrence A. Collett is currently serving a three-year term that expires on the date of the Annual Meeting.
-He will not stand for re-election, having reached the Board's mandatory retirement age.
-The Nominating and Corporate Governance Committee has nominated Sally H. Roth for election and incumbent directors Ralph W. Clermont and James J. Lindemann for re-election.
+The Nominating and Corporate Governance Committee has nominated incumbent directors Robert A. Ebel, Randall L. Schilling and Franklin D. Wicks Jr. for re-election.
 Each of the nominees has consented to serve if elected.
 If any of them become unavailable to serve as a director before the Annual Meeting, the Board may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by the Board.
 Proxies cannot be voted for a greater number of nominees than those named in this Proxy Statement.